 Spacecraft and Instruments

-DART incorporates several new technologies.
+DART incorporated several new technologies.
 Leveraging decades of missile-guidance expertise, APL developed the Small-body Maneuvering Autonomous Real-Time Navigation (SMART Nav) algorithms to autonomously direct the spacecraft toward its target.
 In DART’s final hours, SMART Nav will guide DART and, using images from DRACO, identify and distinguish between Dimorphos and Didymos.

 Mission Facts